 - Global Military Gear’s AR-15 Detachable Front & Rear Sight Set

-Most AR rifle manufacturers offer a no sight option or just sell certain models with sights since some owners may not prefer the manufacturer’s sights choices and wish to purchase their own.
+Most AR rifle manufacturers offer a no-sight option or just sell certain models without sights since some owners may not prefer the manufacturer’s sights choices and wish to purchase their own.
 This also lowers the cost and the money saved that can be spent elsewhere.

-If you need iron sights or just prefer using them, the Global Military Gear AR-15 Detachable Front & Rear AR 15 Iron Sights Set will fill that need.
+If you need bare-bones basic iron sights or just prefer using them, the Feyachi Flip-Up Rear Front and Iron Sights will fill that need.
 These are metal A2 style AR 15 Iron Sights with the rear being adjustable for windage and elevation and the front sight post is elevation adjustable.

 They are easy to install and remove with large finger knobs and like most removable sights, if placed in the same position on the rail will retain their zero.
-The manufacturer backs up their product with a lifetime warranty and they are reasonably priced (read – low cost).
+The manufacturer backs up their product with a 100 percent satisfaction guaranteed and they are reasonably priced (read – very low cost).